 An important, non-invasive diagnostic tool, ultrasound allows us to see a real-time moving picture of your pet’s abdomen, chest, or heart.
-This is usually done in-house with our on-call mobile ultrasonography Dr. Bonadio (MoVes). https://www.vetmoves.com/san-diego/bonadio/ The ultrasound can usually be performed without the use of sedation or anesthesia but can be done with a mild sedation depending on your pet’s temperament.
-An ultrasound is often more exact and more comprehensive than an x-ray, and ultrasound is extremely usual in diagnosing diseases and health problems quickly and efficiently.
+This is usually done in-house with our on-call mobile ultrasonography Dr. Bonadio (MoVes). https://www.vetmoves.com/san-diego/bonadio/ The ultrasound can usually be performed without the use of sedation or anesthesia.
+It may be done with mild sedation depending on your pet’s temperament.
+An ultrasound is often more exact and more comprehensive than an x-ray, and ultrasound is extremely useful in diagnosing diseases and health problems quickly and efficiently.

 Your pet’s health is very important to us.
-Our modern veterinary laboratory promotes quick and accurate pet diagnosis, which leads to the best possible treatment outcomes for your pet.
+Our modern veterinary laboratory promotes quick and accurate diagnoses, which leads to the best possible treatment outcomes for your pet.